ByronMattingly2015/ExData_Plotting1/README.md

-* <b>Description</b>: Measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost 4 years.
+* <b>Description</b>: Measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost four (4) years.
 Different electrical quantities and some sub-metering values are available.